 Assets Years

 Software 3

 Fixtures and equipment 5-10

 Land and building improvements 20

 Buildings 40

 Infrastructure 30

+Fixtures and equipment Land and building improvements Buildings 5-10 20 40

 Ongoing construction costs associated with the Authority's toll road are capitalized as construction in progress (CIP).
 As construction is not yet complete, depreciation is not recorded on these CIP costs.
 The Authority recognizes interest costs on the tax-exempt debt used to finance the assets under construction (if applicable) as an expense in the period in which the cost is incurred.